bkachava/exoplanet/README.md

  * Use `MinMaxScaler` to scale the numerical data.
    MinMaxScaler rescales the data set such that all feature values are in the range [0, 1].
-   However, this scaling compress all inliers in the narrow range [0, 0.005] for the transformed number of data.
+   However, this scaling compresses all inliers in the narrow range [0, 0.005] for the transformed number of data.
    MinMaxScaler is very sensitive to the presence of outliers.